seewoo5/KIAS-AI-MATH-WINTER-SCHOOL-NT/README.md

     └┘
     ```

+When running Jupyter notebooks, use SageMath kernel instead of Python kernel.

 # Problem Set 0: Machine Learning Basics

-See `pset0_ml_basic.ipynb`.
-This is a notebook for learning the basics of machine learning, focused on logistic regression and decision tree.
+For the basics of machine learning, follow [this scikit-learn tutorial](https://www.geeksforgeeks.org/machine-learning/learning-model-building-scikit-learn-python-machine-learning-library/) on iris dataset.
+In particular, use logistic regression and decision tree to solve the classification problem.
-Feel free to skip if you are familiar with scikit-learn library.
+You can skip this part if you are already familiar with the scikit-learn library.

 # Problem Set 1: Predict the rank of elliptic curves